BurgerWu/Covid19_Django_Webapp/README.md

 This file contains some key packages and their version used in this project you may use *pip install -r requirements.txt* in your environment to install packages

 ## Deploy Webapp Locally
+### Prerequisites
-There is some prerequisites for deploying webapp locally:
+There is some prerequisites as well as assumptions for deploying webapp locally:
 - You have MySQL database installed and you already configure connections correctly (Database setting in settings.py and db_connections.py in home)
 - You already have required data stored in MySQL.
 (If not, you may check instruction in this repo <a href='https://github.com/BurgerWu/airflow_covid19_tw'>airflow_covid19_tw</a> or visit <a href='https://www.kaggle.com/burgerwu/taiwan-covid19-dataset'>Kaggle</a> to download csv and import to MySQL directly)
 <img src='home/static/images/homepage.png'>
+- You have install packages within requirements.txt

+### Steps
+1. Git clone this repository to your computer
+2. Redirect to directory containing

 ## Summary